spantaleev/matrix-docker-ansible-deploy/docs/faq.md

 We have written these automated tasks for you and all you need to do is execute them using the Ansible program.

-You can install Ansible and this playbook code repository on your own computer and tell it to install Matrix services at the server living at `matrix.DOMAIN`.
+You can install Ansible and this playbook code repository on your own computer and tell it to install Matrix services at the server living at `matrix.example.com`.
 We recommend installing Ansible on your own computer.

-Alternatively, you can download Ansible and the playbook itself directly on the `matrix.DOMAIN` server.
+Alternatively, you can download Ansible and the playbook itself directly on the `matrix.example.com` server.

 To learn more, see our [dedicated Ansible documentation page](ansible.md).